Growing and connecting jobs for Milwaukee

 It takes ongoing collaboration to identify the best way to leverage the Foundation’s ideas and resources.
 To that end, Jobs for Milwaukee encompasses five core strategies:

-Support and expand technical and apprenticeship programs, while expanding work support services for hard-to-place unemployed.
+Support and expand vocational and apprenticeship programs, while expanding work support services for hard-to-place unemployed.

-Support neighborhood-based jobs initiatives while building the capacity of small, results-oriented jobs initiatives in select neighborhoods.
+Support city-wide jobs initiatives while building the capacity of small, results-oriented jobs programs.